raspberrypilearning/rpi-motors/en/step_4.md

     Note: to make it easier to see which pin is which, you can use `Robot(left=(4, 14), right=(17, 27))` for future reference.

+--- /task ---

+--- task ---

-+ Now drive one of the motors forward using the following code:
+Now drive one of the motors forward using the following code:

     ```python
     robot.forward()